ElementsProject/lightning/doc/PLUGINS.md

   - string: a string
   - bool: a boolean
   - int: parsed as a signed integer (64-bit)
   - flag: no-arg flag option.
-Is boolean under the hood.
-Defaults to false.
+Presented as `true` if config specifies it.

 In addition, string and int types can specify `"multi": true` to indicate they can be specified multiple times.
-These will always be represented in `init` as a (possibly empty) JSON array.
+These will always be represented in `init` as a (possibly empty) JSON array.  "multi" flag types do not make sense.

 Nota bene: if a `flag` type option is not set, it will not appear in the options set that is passed to the plugin.